seald/sscrypto/README.md

 ▸ **toString**(): `string`

-Returns both SymKey#authenticationKey and SymKey#encryptionKey concatenated as a binary string
+Returns the SymKey's key encoded as a binary string

 **Returns:** `string`